 However, the same features that make PoW blockchains secure also make the barriers to participating in the network as a node high.
 Operating a mining rig and paying for the associated hardware and electricity costs is too expensive for the average user, and mining on many major networks has been monopolized by large-scale mining operators that have amassed influence in network governance.

 Another drawback of PoW networks is that they are energy intensive and thus environmentally damaging.
 The computational power needed to solve proofs of work requires an immense amount of electricity.
-For example, the Bitcoin network itself has the same annual carbon footprint as the nation of New Zealand and uses as much electricity as Chile.
-Solving these issues has been a significant focus of tech development in the blockchain industry, and other solutions have now emerged.
+For example, in 2021 the Bitcoin network had the same annual carbon footprint as the nation of New Zealand and used as much electricity as Chile.
+Tech development in the blockchain industry has focused significantly on remediating the environmental drawbacks of crypto mining, and a number of alternative solutions have emerged.

-PoS is the second most popular consensus mechanism and solves many of the disadvantages found on PoW blockchains like lack of speed, poor scalability, inefficient energy consumption, and high barrier to entry.
-Examples of current industry-leading PoS blockchains include Polkadot, EOSIO, and Cardano.
+Proof of Stake is the second most popular consensus mechanism and solves many of the disadvantages found on Proof-of-Work blockchains like lack of speed, poor scalability, inefficient energy consumption, and high barrier to entry.
+Examples of current industry-leading PoS blockchains include Polkadot, Avalanche, and Cardano.
 Ethereum, which was originally designed as a PoW blockchain, is in the process of transitioning to a PoS blockchain called Ethereum 2.0.